IDInteraction/tracking-tools/ReadMe.md

 ### `idi-crop-video`

+This tool takes a directory full of participant video streams and crops out the front, back and side quarters into separate files in preparation for object tracking.

 Simply provide the directory with the source videos and the directory where you want the cropped videos to be written to as parameters:

 ```shell